2022 Vault Rankings

 About Schiff Hardin LLP

 Hailing from the Windy City, Schiff Hardin has more than a century of experience.
-With around 300 attorneys across 7 domestic offices, Schiff Hardin covers a full range of practice areas, including construction, corporate, finance, environmental, energy, intellectual property, litigation, products liability and mass torts, restructuring, and trusts and estates, to name a handful.
+With around 300 attorneys across seven domestic offices, Schiff Hardin covers a full range of practice areas, including construction, corporate, finance, intellectual property, litigation, products liability and mass torts, restructuring, and trusts and estates, to name a handful.

 Schiff Hardin has been a part of Chicago’s history since 1866 when two Chi-town lawyers hung a shingle.
 The pair defended the Chicago Board of Trade after the Great Fire in 1871.
 In 1872, the firm worked with the city to install steam-powered cable cars to replace horse-drawn carts, and later, it represented the Chicago Transit Authority.
 By the 1920s, Schiff Hardin represented many energy and public utility companies in the area.
 And in 1974, Schiff Hardin literally moved up when it became one of the first tenants in the newly completed Sears Tower (now known as the Willis Tower), which was then the world's tallest building.

 While Chicago was its first home, the firm has expanded through the years, adding multiple locations across the U.S. The firm now boasts offices on the East Coast and the West Coast, with ample presence in the Midwest.

 Schiff's litigation and transactional work ranges from bet-the-company cases and high-profile deals to smaller matters on which associates take the lead.
 The firm's low associate-to-partner ratio means junior associates work directly with partners and get early opportunities to appear in court and participate in negotiations.
 Associates also receive extensive training on public speaking, negotiations, depositions, and motion practice as well as a business development workshop and in-house writing coaching.